silvery107/gtsam-pose-slam-practice/README.md

 # GTSAM Pose SLAM Practice
-This repo is a small pratice and example to solve the pose graph SLAM problem using the GTSAM library on INTEL and Garage dataset provied by [Dr. Luca Carlone](https://lucacarlone.mit.edu/datasets/).
+This repo is a small practice and example to solve the pose graph SLAM problem using the GTSAM library on INTEL and Garage dataset provided by [Dr. Luca Carlone](https://lucacarlone.mit.edu/datasets/).
 In cases below, both batch (Gauss-Newton) and incremental (iSAM) solutions are presented.

 A detailed report can be found [here](docs/HW_SLAM.pdf).